-As faith increases, believers of all ages are led to make their own the request that we may honor God with all our mind, and love everyone in truth of heart."2 Living in this way means that we have placed our lives in the service of God and in the service of our neighbor, all imitation of Christ who gave himself for us.
+As faith increases, believers of all ages are led to make their own the request we prayed at the beginning of this Mass: "Grant us, Lord our God, that we may honor you with all our mind, and love everyone in truth of heart."
+Living in this way means that we have placed our lives in the service of God and in the service of our neighbor, all imitation of Christ who gave himself for us.

-In all of this, I look to our Catholic schools to in hand on the faith of Jesus Christ through a growing understanding of the world he has made and through lives lived in humble service.
-As we continue, then, in this Catholic Schools Week, let us ask the Lord to deepen our faith, to enlighten our minds and to conform our lives ever more closely to his own.
+In all of this, I rely on you to help me assist our schools in handing on the faith of Jesus Christ through a growing understanding of the world he has made and lives lived in humble service.
+As we continue, then, in this Catholic Schools Week, let us ask the Lord in deepen our faith, to enlighten our minds and to conform our lives ever more closely to his own.